ibm-cloud-docs/Backup/restore-from-another-server-in-another-dc.md

 # Restoring data from one VSI to another in a different Data Center
 {: #restoreVSIotherlocation}

 Sometimes you want to restore data to a different server.
 This procedure applies to file-level restores of non-OS files only.
-To restore a system image, follow the [Windows&reg; BMR](/docs/Backup?topic=Backup-restoreBMR) instructions.
+To restore a system image, follow the [Windows BMR](/docs/Backup?topic=Backup-restoreBMR) instructions.
 {: shortdesc}

 The process includes reregistering the backup agent on the second server to access the vault location of the first server and completing a **Restore from another Computer**.